btannady/Big-Data-College-Catalog-Search/README.md

 Hi,

 This is my Course Catalog Search Program!
 The language mainly used in creating this program was C++.
-The DvcScheduleSearch.cpp is the file that runs the search program, it will quickly and efficiently read and parse through lines of the dvc-schedule.txt file, so make sure you have them BOTH in the same file directory when you compile the DvcScheduleSearch.cpp program.
+The DvcScheduleSearch.cpp is the file that runs the search program, it will quickly and efficiently read and parse through lines of the dvc-schedule.txt file.
+So make sure you have them BOTH in the same file directory when you compile the DvcScheduleSearch.cpp program.

 Hope you enjoy the program I made!

-- Benedict Tannady
+Benedict Tannady

 ------------------------------------------------------------------------------------------------------------------------------
 How the program works is: